Gravebot/Gravebot/README.md

 - `!monster` - Get your personal monster
 - `!robot` - Get your personal robot
 - `!robothead` - Get your personal robot head
-- `!roll` *times sides* - Rolls the dice a number of times with a number of sides
+- `!roll` *times sides* - Rolls the dice a number of times with a number of sides, see `!random` for advanced generators
 - `!translate` - Translate text in funny ways
 - `!leet` *sentence* - 1337ifies the sentence
 - `!snoop` *sentence* - Snoopifies tha sentence